01binary/zeroweb/src/articles/kalman-filter.md

 > True values are projected onto a surface with 1 bit of information every 0.724 x 10<sup>-64</sup>cm<sup>2</sup>, much like projecting a digital movie onto a bed sheet.

-When this surface is "sampled" by measurements, the Universe interpolates samples by using a strategy discovered by Carl Gauss: Surrounding bits are blended into the sample depending on distance from the "center" of each bit.
+When this surface is "sampled" by measurements, the Universe interpolates the samples by using a strategy discovered by Carl Gauss: surrounding bits are blended in depending on distance from the "center" of each bit.

 ![variance](./images/kalman-variance.png)